WABASHA COUNTY

 Kings Cooley This station was between Reads Landing and Lake City.

-lake city This station was on the SW side of North 8th Street between West Chestnut Street and Lyon Avenue.
-It burned down on August 6, 1921 when sparks from a passing locomotive ignited the structure.
+Lake City This station was on the SW side of North 8th Street between West Chestnut Street and Lyon Avenue.
+It was built in 1899 (Wabasha County Herald, 9-14-1899).
+It burned down on August 6, 1921 when sparks from a passing locomotive ignited the structure (The Minneapolis Journal, 8-7-1921).

 Lake City An old passenger coach was used as a temporary station here for two years until the new depot was built.